facebookresearch/AnimatedDrawings/README.md

 2. Copy the model weights to the local root. see [rig/README.md](rig/README.md)

-3. Build the Docker Image
+3. Build the Docker Image using buildx

-`docker build --file Dockerfile -t sketch:dev .`
+`docker buildx build --file Dockerfile -t sketch:dev .`

 4. Launch the docker Container